filmstarr/iOS.MF/README.md

-iOS7-SMF-Theme
+iOS.MF
 ==============

-An iOS 7 forum theme for use with SMF on mobile devices.
+An iOS forum theme for use with SMF on mobile devices.

 This is a very lightweight theme with only a limited set of pages available and theming applied, but which provides a good user experience for interacting with a the core functionality of SMF.